 Depending on your specialty and experience, special pay will increase your overall take-home pay.
 The opportunities to receive special pay will increase during your time of service.
 Special pay may be based on your specialty, board certification, the length of your service agreement or deployment.

 Health Professions Scholarship Program participants may receive a $20,000 sign-on bonus in exchange for four years of active-duty service in a non-training status.
-Licensed physicians with in-demand skills may receive a signing bonus from either the active-duty or Reserve forces, as well as special pay that correspond to their medical specialties.
+Licensed physicians with in-demand skills may receive a signing bonus from either the active-duty or Reserve forces, as well as special pay that corresponds to their medical specialties.

 All service members are also automatically enrolled in the Thrift Savings Plan (TSP), which deducts money from your paycheck to save in a retirement account, similar to a civilian 401(k).
 The Army matches your contribution after two years, which is also when that savings is yours to take with you, even if you leave the Army.

 Active-duty members and their dependents will receive free or discounted healthcare and dental coverage.
 Those in the Reserve can participate in TRICARE Reserve Select, which is part of the Army’s healthcare plan.
 Finally, term life-insurance coverage also is available for a small monthly fee.

 Medical school is expensive, but the Health Professions Loan Repayment Program (HPLRP) offers up to $120,000 to help you with your student loans in exchange for a service commitment.
 Those in the Reserve are also eligible for student-loan repayment, with the amount varying based on specialty and length of service commitment.
 Members of the Reserve who participated in the Medical and Dental Student Stipend Program during medical school are eligible to apply for loan repayment.